Morteza-Asadi-Shalmaiy/SystemVerilog-calculator/README.md

 ---

 # 📁 Versions
-two development versions are included, each representing a step in the calculator’s evolution.
+five development versions are included, each representing a step in the calculator’s evolution.
 **Expand the sections below for detailed version history.**

 <details>